gemadarc/gemadarc.github.io/research.md

 - **Global Research Partnership.** Improve collaboration on Ge-related R&D activities through integrative global partnership, anchored by best-in-class research facilities, resources, and expertise.

+**OBJECTIVES**: We will conduct several critical R&D activities and create new capacities to: **(1)** advance research techniques in zone refinement and crystal growth to guarantee the purity and appropriate gradient of large-size (up to ~10 cm in diameter and ~10 cm in length) Ge (LGe) detector-grade crystals; **(2)** develop novel LGe detectors, using self-grown crystals, to achieve low energy threshold (< 100 eV) for DM and CEvNS detection and electron/gamma (e/γ) discrimination for 0νββ decay; **(3)** improve detector performance through better understanding of charge collection efficiency, background reduction, and systematic uncertainties; and **(4)** accelerate education and training for young scientists in the field.